20 Sights in Groningen, Netherlands (with Map and Images)

 Synagoge

-The synagogue is a Jewish building realized in 1906 at Folkingestraat 60 in the Dutch city of Groningen.
+The synagogue is a Jewish building built in 1906 at Folkingestraat 60 in the Dutch city of Groningen.
 It was in use from 1906 to 1942 and has been dedicated to worship again since 1981.
-However, the prayer room has been reduced in size and thus space has been created for a museum part.
-In 2021, a permanent exhibition was opened in the synagogue in which visitors can learn about the Jewish culture and religion and the history of the Jewish communities in the city and province of Groningen.
+However, the prayer room has been reduced in size, creating space for a museum section.
+In 2021, a permanent exhibition opened in the synagogue in which visitors can learn about Jewish culture and religion and the history of the Jewish communities in the city and province of Groningen.

 Wikipedia: Synagoge (Groningen) (NL), Website